 I saw the above picture on Earth Day.
 I added the caption, but after I did, I realized that while it is a nice sentiment, it is in error.
 Earth was not created for anyone.
 Earth is a magnificent biological system.
-We are each blessed to be a small part of it.
+Humankind is blessed to be a small part of it.

-Knowing this, why all the kerfuffle about introduced plants?
-Why do we call them "invasive," plants introduced because of human colonization?
+Knowing this, I wonder why all the kerfuffle about introduced plants?
+Why do we call them invasive?
+They are, after all, plants that humans introduced through colonization.

 These are questions I have often puzzled over.
-We try to get rid of plants we call weeds because they aren't indigenous or so we say.
+We try to get rid of plants we call weeds because they aren't indigenous.
 According to Merriam Webster indigenous means:

 - produced, growing, living, or occurring naturally in a particular region or environment

 Plants are no less a part of Earth's system than people are.
 Throughout history, people have introduced themselves to every corner of the Earth.
 If that is not a normal part of evolution, the whole North American Continent needs a cleansing.
 Evidence shows that Native Americans migrated from Asia to this continent.
 People are not indigenous to North America.
 Judging by the changes we have made in the environment, people are an invasive species.